-8.5 LENDING TERMS
+8.6 LENDING TERMS

-- 8.5.1 Students may borrow from 4 to 6 books at a time (depending on their level of study) for a period of two weeks.
-They can renew the item for up to 14 days as long as no one else has requested it or the library has not recalled it. - 8.5.2 Students are liable to pay fines for the late return of books, at a rate of 100 Baizas per day per book, and will be charged for any loss or damage of library printed information resources. - 8.5.3 Certain collections, such as reference books, student's projects, short loan books, Oman publications, Journals, and Dictionaries are for reference only, and cannot be borrowed by students. - 8.5.4 A student has to use his/her own college ID card for borrowing books, using the self-service circulation station or present his/her ID card to library staff at the Circulation Desk. - 8.5.5 Certain collections, such as reference books, students' projects, short loan books, Oman publications and journals, are for reference only and cannot be borrowed by students.
+- 8.6.1 Students may borrow from 4 books at a time (depending on their level of study) for a period of two weeks.
+They can renew the item for up to 14 days as long as no one else has requested it or the library has not recalled it. - 8.6.2 Students are liable to pay fines for the late return of books, at a rate of 100 Baizas per day per book.
+Students will be charged for any loss or damage of library printed information resources. - 8.6.3 Certain collections, such as reference books, short loan books, Oman publications, journals, and dictionaries are for reference only, and cannot be borrowed by students. - 8.6.4 Student has to use his/her own college ID card for borrowing books, using the self-service circulation station or present his/her ID card to library staff at the Circulation Desk.

-8.6 LIBRARY RULES AND REGULATIONS
+8.7 LIBRARY RULES AND REGULATIONS

-- 8.6.1 You are expected to strictly observe silence at all times in the Library, except when you are in the designated group study area. - 8.6.2 You should not disturb others by any kind of insensitive behaviour.
-The Library should not be used as a place for social meetings and talking to your friends.

-- 8.6.3 Excessive noise in the group study area that disturbs other users is strictly not permitted. - 8.6.4 You are expected to treat Library staff and other users of the Library with respect and due consideration. - 8.6.5 Mobile phones must not be used, and must remain switched off at all times.
-Library staff have the right to confiscate mobile phones, if they are used in the Library. - 8.6.6 Students must have their ID cards with them at all times, and must produce them, whenever requested to do so. - 8.6.7 You must not allow any other person to use your ID card. - 8.6.8 Food and drinks should not be consumed in the Library building. - 8.6.9 Smoking is not permitted. - 8.6.10 You must renew or return resources on time and when requested. - 8.6.11 You will be liable to pay fines for late returns, and will be charged for any loss, or damage to resources. - 8.6.12 You will be liable to pay the cost of the book, or any other material borrowed from the library if kept for over 90 days, with a service charge of RO.5.
-This amount will be charged automatically to your student account in the College, and you will be liable to pay it. - 8.6.13 You are responsible for all items issued to you. - 8.6.14 You must ensure that you keep your surroundings neat and tidy. - 8.6.15 You must put all rubbish in the bins provided. - 8.6.16 You are responsible for the safety of your belongings. - 8.6.17 You must treat and use the Library and computing facilities with care. - 8.6.18 You will be liable for damages for misusing any resources, furniture or equipment. - 8.6.19 Failure to comply with the rules governing the use of Library services may result in the temporary or permanent withdrawal of access to the facilities and/or a recommendation to proceed through the College's disciplinary process.
+- 8.7.1 You are expected to observe silence when possible in the Library, except when you are in the designated group study area. - 8.7.2 You should not disturb others by any kind of insensitive behaviour.
+The Library should not be used as a place for social meetings and talking to your friends. - 8.7.3 Excessive noise in the group study area that disturbs other users is strictly not permitted. - 8.7.4 You are expected to treat Library staff and other users of the Library with respect and due consideration. - 8.7.5 Mobile phones must be switched to silent mode at all times.
+Library staff have the right to confiscate mobile phones, if they are used improperly in the Library. - 8.7.6 You must have your ID card with you at all times and must produce it whenever requested to do so. - 8.7.7 You must not allow any other person to use your ID card. - 8.7.8 Food and drinks should not be consumed inside the Library and LRC.
+Water is permitted. - 8.7.9 You must renew or return resources on time and when requested. - 8.7.10 You will be liable to pay fines for late returns and will be charged for any loss or damage to resources. - 8.7.11 Items not returned by the beginning of the next Semester are deemed lost.